pavetheway91/tarbsd/README.md

 ```

 ## Usage ##
-Start by creating a project directory and issuing tarbsd bootstrap command there.
+Start by creating a project directory and using tarbsd bootstrap command there.

 ```
 mkdir myproject